heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/1.4-report/README.md

   ![node4 running CentOS Linux 7 (Core)](images/centos7_os.png)

+- Additionally, if you'd like, take note/record the `Asset Tag` and `Machine ID` values.
+You can compare these values post coversion to prove the base hardware/virtualization instance is the same.

 - When you navigate to different hosts in the Web Console, look out for the "limited access mode" warning:

   ![Web console is running in limited access mode](images/limited_access.svg)